How to contribute

-We are welcoming every kind of contribution.
-Here are a few ways to contribute to Brian.
+We welcome every kind of contribution.
+Here are a few ways to start getting involved in the Brian community.

 Publish your code

 The simplest way to contribute is to publish the code you used for your articles in a public database (for example, ModelDB).
 It increases the impact of your work and it is useful for the community.
-You can cite our introductory paper: Goodman DF and Brette R (2008) Brian: a simulator for spiking neural networks in Python.
-Front.
-Neuroinform. doi:10.3389/neuro.11.005.2008.
+Please cite us if you use Brian.
 We would be glad if you sent us an email when you publish Brian code, or mention us on Twitter.

 Send bug reports